CONTENTS

 • Models formed from the product

 • A composite product item that is not itself stocked (virtual), formed from sub-products.
-E.g., a product package formed from several products, where in inventory events, the sub-products linked to the composite product item are handled at the time of use (sale)
+Example: a product package formed from several products, where in stock events, the sub-products linked to the composite product item are handled at the time of use (sale).

 Building models, examples

-Example product and possible models, i.e., how different products could be built in the new modular product structure.
+Example product and possible models describe how example products can be built in the new modular product structure.

 Initial situation (products to be added to the new structure)

-The user has different products, e.g., 8 pieces, where color and height vary.
-The new structure allows these to be built using models.
+The user has different products, for example 8 pieces, where color and height vary.
+The new structure enables building these using models.

 Common attributes and their value options can be extracted from the shelves as follows: